ltratt/pizauth/README.md

 ## Example integrations

-One you have pizauth set up to receive tokens, you will need to set up the software which needs access tokens.
+Once you have set up pizauth, you will then need to set up the software which needs access tokens.
 This section contains example configuration snippets to help you get up and running.

 In these examples, text in chevrons (like `<this>`) needs to be edited to match your individual setup.
-We also assume that `pizauth` is in `$PATH`, but if it is not, most tools allow you to use absolute paths instead.
+The examples assume that `pizauth` is in your `$PATH`: if it is not, you will need to substitute an absolute path to `pizauth` in these snippets.

 ### msmtp

-In your config file (typcially `~/.config/msmtp/config`):
+In your config file (typically `~/.config/msmtp/config`):

 ```
 account <account-name>